Italy's Treasury pushing for CEO change at Monte dei Paschi - sources | MarketScreener

 The sources said the Treasury had stepped up pressure on MPS CEO Guido Bastianini to quit after the failure of the UniCredit negotiations.

 The sources said Bastianini had been informed earlier this month of the Treasury's intentions, but was resisting pressure to step down.
 MPS declined to comment.
-The Treasury did not reply to a request for comment.
+The Treasury did not reply to several requests for comment.

+By 0938 GMT shares in MPS gained 1% underperforming a 1.7% rise in Italy's banking index.

 MPS, which is Italy's fourth-largest bank, has said it has plans to raise 2.5 billion euros from a new share sale this year.